 What can I study?

 Your research can be located in any of the core areas in theology and the study of religion.
 This includes: Systematic Theology, Biblical Studies, Practical Theology, Spirituality, Church History, Christian Ethics, Anthropology and the Sociology of Religion.
-The distinctive feature of the taught doctorate is that there is an expectation that every research project will make explicit connections to the practice of faith.
-Recent Projects that have been completed include:
+The distinctive feature of the DThM is that there is an expectation that every research project will make explicit connections to the practice of faith.

 DThM Learning Intensives

-There are two week-long Learning Intensives each year for the DThM, held in September and April.
+There are two week-long learning intensives each year for the DThM, held in September and in the Spring.
 Students are required to attend both of these weeks throughout their study on the programme.
-Accommodation is available in St John’s College, Durham.
+Accommodation is booked through St John’s College, Durham.

 The typical week will include: